-Potentially Significant Impact Less Than Significant with Mitigation Incorporated 0 No Impact a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? d) Result in the loss of forest land or conversion of forest land to non-forest use? e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use?
+a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use?

+b) Conflict with existing zoning for agricultural use, or a Williamson Act contract?

+c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))?

+d) Result in the loss of forest land or conversion of forest land to non-forest use?

+e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use?

+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact

+e, the e stict or air d upon to Vould the

+itation of

+contribute ed air

+able net which the r an · quality ns which one

+stantial

+ter dors ber of

+either ons, on any itive, or nal plans, fornia .
+Fish and

+n any Iral onal plans, nia Fish and

 III.
 AIR QUALITY.
-Where available, the significance criteria established by the applicable air quality management or air pollution control district may be relied upon to make the following determinations.
-Would the project: a) Conflict with or obstruct implementation of the applicable air quality plan? b) Violate any air quality standard or contribute substantially to an existing or projected air quality violation? c) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)?
+Where available, the significance criteria established by the applicable air quality management distict or air pollution control district may be relied upon to make the following determinations.
+Would the project:

+a) Conflict with or obstruct implementation of the applicable air quality plan?

+b) Violate any air quality standard or contribute substantially to an existing or projected air quality violation?

+eb) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard-(including releasing emissions which exceed quantitative thresholds for ozone precursors)?